 In addition to these centres, the Rössing Foundation managed the English, Mathematics and Science mobile laboratory which travelled to many areas of the country.
 The mobile unit greatly benefitted rural schools, as many teachers and learners cannot afford to travel to the centres.
 The centres and mobile laboratory will continue to serve as

 the hub of support programmes, not only for learners and teachers, but also for Namibian communities.

 Pohamba Mushelenga, education officer of Physical Science in class during the mobile laboratory's school visit to Okakarara Senior Secondary School in the Otjozondjupa Region.

 Teachers' support programmes

-Rössing Foundation regards support for teachers to be vital, as a single, well-equipped teacher is able to beneft up to 30 learners.
-Teacher support programmes are conducted either at a centre or through the mobile unit on school visits to rural areas as part of Rössing Foundation’s national outreach programme.
+Rössing Foundation regards support for teachers to be vital, as a single, well-equipped teacher is able to benefit up to 30 learners.
+Teachers' support programmes are conducted either at a centre or through the mobile unit on school visits to rural areas as part of Rössing Foundation’s national outreach programme.

 Learners' support programmes

 The Rössing Foundation’s three education centres remain popular among learners.
 In addition to on-going support provided to learners from different schools in the English language, Mathematics and Science, many learners flocked to the Arandis and Tamariskia centres for examination preparations.

 The progress of the pre-primary reading programme started to yield positive results, benefitting 4,039 learners who attend classes regularly.
 The programme seeks to instil a passion for reading at an early age by engaging learners in lively and active reading sessions and by offering further opportunities to read in the Rössing Foundation libraries.

 During 2018, a total of 315 pre-primary learners benefitted from the reading programme through story reading time, games and puzzles.
 Most of the 315 learners who participated in the programme did so at the Arandis Centre.